 And thus Stetson Bennett was forever “Mailman.”

-But no one will be more important than Stetson Bennett under Todd Monken’s offense.
-Let’s hope he delivers for the ‘Dawgs.
+If Stetson Bennett takes over full-time, no one will be more important under offensive coordinator Todd Monken’s offense.
+Let’s hope he delivers for the ‘Dawgs if Daniels can’t.